breqwatr/breqwatr-deployment-tool/docs/openstack-cli-examples.md

 ```

-## Create an external VLAN network
+## Creating an external VLAN network

 External VLAN networks require that the switches upstream of the OpenStack
 nodes are configured to trunk the assigned VLAN ID.